Aider Review 2026 - CLI AI Code Editor

 Aider: Frequently Asked Questions (FAQs)

-Aider uses a repository map built from static analysis of your code's abstract syntax tree (AST) and call graph.
-This provides a compact, optimized summary of your entire codebase structure that's tailored to the current conversation context.
+Aider's repository map uses static analysis of your code's abstract syntax tree (AST) and call graph to create a compact summary of your entire codebase.
+It's optimized through graph analysis to show only relevant context for the current conversation—no RAG or vector search needed.

 Aider Integrations